Abstract

 Introduction

-Many historical figures are remembered for their contribution in church history.
+Many historical figures are remembered for their contribution to church history.
 John Wesley is one of the people whose contribution in the formation of evangelical churches is remarkable.
 His passion for preaching, coupled with his courage enabled him to preach the gospel fearlessly amidst much persecution.

-Thesis statement
+Thesis Statement

 There have been many great leaders in the history of mankind in general and in the Christian history in particular.
 John Wesley is one of such leaders, who have had a significant impact on the church.
 Wesley was not like any other minister of the gospel but he was a courageous and spirit-filled minister of the gospel who preached under the anointing of the Holy Spirit, impacting millions of people.

-This paper explores the life of john Wesley, from the time he was still unconverted to the time he became a Christian.
+This paper explores the life of John Wesley, from the time he was still unconverted to the time he became a Christian.
 His journey in Christianity as a minister of the gospel is discussed.

 Early Years